-This project is part of the foundation upon which MapleWishes was built.
+This project is close to our hearts and the foundation upon which MapleWishes was built.

-Parkinson's disease affects many great people including Mohammad Ali, Michael J. Fox and our grandfather, Francis Mathew.
+Parkinson's disease affects all sorts of great people like Mohammad Ali, Michael J. Fox, and our grandfather, Francis Mathew ♥.

-Our goals for this MapleWish are to raise awareness for the disease amongst our peers and a minimum of $50,000 through our middle and high school years for the Parkinson’s Research Consortium at the Ottawa Hospital.
+Our goals for this MapleWish are to raise awareness about Parkinson’s disease amongst our peers and to raise a minimum of $50,000 through our middle and high school years for the Parkinson’s Research Consortium - The Ottawa Hospital.

 Homeless to Home

 Homelessness is an issue that can affect anyone, regardless of age, race, or education.
 In fact, the changing face of homelessness shows that the characteristics society has come to believe predetermine homelessness no longer hold true.

 The Shepherds of Good Hope and the Youth Services Bureau of Ottawa are two local organizations providing shelter and a variety of services to homeless and at-risk individuals.

 Through our A Sandwich or 2 and A Box of Socks projects, we commit to providing sandwiches and warmth to those in need.

 Inspired by participation in the "InCoWriMo Challenge" to write a letter a day during the month of February, Rowan decided to start a writing campaign with the aim of reaching beyond her immediate community and exchanging words of appreciation and inquiry with 1000 people by 2025.

 We believe that there is a lot that can be learned from others, particularly those with experiences different from our own, and that this connection begins with one person reaching out to the other.